 Glenfeliz Boulevard Elementary School

-- Glenfeliz Boulevard Elementary School's student population of 306 students has declined by 10% over five school years.
+- Glenfeliz Boulevard Elementary School's student population of 315 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|